hernantz/blog/content/some-reviews-part-2.md

 up so that everyone could get a peek at their pray, but it seemed very awkard.
 If only a white cop descended and shooted dead the black dude just because, the ending would have been superb, and not riduculous as it was.
+The effects shown in the hipnosis scene are great and are worthy of a mention.
 **score: 3.2**

 # Insomnia